vza100/100-days-of-code/log.md

 **Today's Progress**: Working on Cash reciever algorith.
 Took me 2 hours to finish it.
 Learned new stuff about formatting decimals in JS.
 Also watched a couple of "JavaScript - Understanding the Weird Parts" tutorials on .bind(), .apply() and 'this' usage.

 **Thoughts**: Feeling productive today.
 Cash algorithm took me some time to finish but happy that I could handle it.
 Tomorrow I will have more time so hopefully I will spend it on making Calculator app.

+### Day 24: May 19, Friday

+**Today's Progress**: Finished Inventory algorithm scripting, took me some time to understand how to store arrays in array alphabetically.
+Also started building Calculator app layout with flexbox.

+**Thoughts**: Today's algorithm was much easier than previous one.
+Feeling positive and productive and quite happy with today's progress.